tomash1234/robot-arm-filler/README.md

 ### End of arm detector

-On the end of arm a circular marker is placed.
+There is a circular marker on the end of arm.
 The marker can be detected in same way as a cup, using Hough circle detector.

 Again, if you have a problem with the detection, try to adjust the circle parameters.

 <img src="https://github.com/tomash1234/robot-arm-filler/blob/main/doc/marker.png" alt="Marker" width="200">

-### Moving towards cup